Isenheim Altarpiece: Wings closed

 With the exception of certain holy days, the wings of the altarpiece were kept closed, displaying The Crucifixion framed on the left by the martyrdom of Saint Sebastian pierced by arrows and on the right by Saint Anthony the Great, who remains placid even while being taunted by a frightening monster.
-The two saints protect and heal the sick, Saint Anthony as the patron saint of the victims of Saint Anthony's fire, and Saint Sebastian, whose aid was invoked to ward off the plague.
+The two saints protect and heal the sick, Saint Anthony as the patron saint of the victims of Saint Anthony's fire (ergotism), and Saint Sebastian, whose aid was invoked to ward off the plague.

 Grünewald's Crucifixion stands as one of the most poignant representations of this scene in Western art, due to the artist's masterful depiction of horrific agony, with Christ's emaciated body writhing under the pain of the nails driven through his hands and feet.
 This body covered with sores and riddled with thorns must have terrified the sick, but it also left no doubt about Christ's suffering, thus comforting them in their communion with the Saviour, whose pain they shared.
 "Grünewald depicts Jesus' body ravaged by crucifixion yet evokes pointedly the Christian message of Jesus' horrible suffering; originally intended for a hospital, the altar painting may have been designed to provide comfort and solace to the sick."
-Mary, the mother of Jesus, is shown at Christ's right, collapsing in anguish in the arms of John, the beloved disciple of Christ, and shrouded in a large piece of white cloth.
+Mary, the mother of Jesus, is shown at Christ's right, collapsing in anguish in the arms of John the Apostle, and shrouded in a large piece of white cloth.
 Also at Christ's right is Mary Magdalene, kneeling with hands clasped in prayer.